Sports betting in India for beginners: complete guide from registration to first withdrawal

 - Click Sign up.
 Enter mobile number, set a password, accept the 18+ confirmation.

 - The account is active immediately on click.
-Welcome bonus auto-attaches when you arrive through Naseebbet links (promo code NASEEBBET).
+The welcome bonus auto-attaches when you arrive through Naseebbet links (promo code NASEEBBET); attaching it later, after the first deposit has already been made, is not possible at any brand in the pool.
+The full terms sit in the bonus guide.

 - Make your first deposit (next section).